 Glengall Wharf is now a thriving communal garden growing fruit and vegetables.
 It replaces the refuse wharf at the end of the Surrey Canal Walk where the main arm of the canal opened out into a junction known as Glengall Basin, wide enough for barges to turn down to Peckham.
 The Peckham branch of the canal opened in 1826, 15 years after the main section from Surrey Docks to Camberwell Road.
-Opposite the Wharf, Edison Bell turned out early records and gramophones.
+Opposite the Wharf, the Edison Bell works produced early records and gramophones.

 On the north bank of the main canal, occupying what had been a gas meter factory at the start of the 20th Century, was the main works of the Edison Bell company.
 Thomas Edison was the great American inventor and businessman who pioneered the first commercial recorded music.
 Here, to start with, they made recording cylinders, and later 78rpm records, at one time producing as many as 6 million a year.
-They recorded many artists in their studio on the top floor, including famous African American world champion heavyweight boxer Jack Johnson, who came here, actually on 30th June, 1914 to record a talk on fitness.
+They recorded many artists in their studio on the top floor, including famous African American world champion heavyweight boxer Jack Johnson, who came here on 30th June, 1914 to record a talk on fitness.

 Find out more about Jack Johnson in this BBC Programme from 2011.
 His Peckham recording is at 6:39 into the progamme.
-Note that he didn’t really speak in a ‘cumbersome’ way as discussed here – this tranfer from disk is at the wrong speed!
+Note that he didn’t really speak in a ‘cumbersome’ way as discussed here – this transfer from disk is slightly slow.

 The Peckham canal branch was home to various warehouses for building materials, but particularly timber yards.
 Timber was a speciality of the Surrey Commercial Docks, situated at the Thames end of the canal at Rotherhithe, and there were many timber yards along the whole length of the canal.
 Whitten’s Timber (at the Peckham end of this branch) is the sole historic survivor of this trade.